Looking to ditch the curlers and mascara for good? Here’s where to get the best eyelash extensions in Hong Kong.

 Thinking of getting eyelash extensions but worried that the process might ruin your natural ones?
-Well, the good news is, lash extension procedures have improved significantly over the years and there are lots of skilled technicians in Hong Kong ready to make your peepers pop.
-Extensions can help to open up your eyes and best of all, mean you can ditch the mascara (and possibly even eyeliner too) while they’re in place.
-So here’s our pick of the salons offering eyelash extensions in Hong Kong.
-It’s time to put down the eyelash curlers and get booking!
+Well the good news is lash extension procedures have improved significantly over the years, and Hong Kong is home to many skilled technicians ready to make your peepers pop.
+Extensions can help to open up your eyes and, best of all, allows to you ditch the eyelash curlers and mascara for good (or at least while they’re in place!).
+So, what are you waiting for?
+Keep reading to discover our pick of salons offering the best eyelash extensions in Hong Kong.

 Fluttery lashes await at Lash Artist, the latest salon opening from I Beaute Club.
 Nestled within the vibrant Lan Kwai Fong area, the talented team has experience in an impressive range of lash extension techniques, including 1:1 Classic, 2D-9D Volume, Mega Volume and Hybrid (a mix of Classic and Volume), to name but a few.
 Lash Artist is best known for its 2D Volume extensions, which leaves you with gorgeous lashes that last up to eight weeks.
-Price-wise, a full set of any type of lashes start at $1100, or $688 for 120 single upper lash extensions (first-time customers only).
+Price-wise, a full set of unlimited lashes start at $1,100, otherwise it’s $688 for 120 single upper lash extensions (first-time customers only).
 We love that treatments are carried out in your own private room.
 As for quality, the salon prides itself on using premium products straight from Japan, so you can rest assured you’ll leave with some of the best lashes in town.

 Sassy Perk: Enjoy a full set of lash extensions for just $688 (for first-time customers only).

 Fuss-free and efficient service is what you’ll get at aQuaeria, a charming and airy Japanese nail and lash salon.
 The team is led by an instructor who is certified by the Japan Lash Association and ensures her colleagues are constantly updated on the latest techniques.
-When it comes to the extensions themselves, there are more than 50 types of length, thickness and curl to choose from.
+When it comes to the extensions themselves, there are more than 50 types of length, thickness and curl options to choose from.
 You’ll also be able to pick your level of technician to suit your price point.
-100 upper lash extensions with a regular technician start from $780 (or $960 for a top technician), while volume extensions cost $1,200.
+100+ upper lash extensions start from $960, while volume extensions cost $1,200.

-Blanc originated in Tokyo and now has a presence in Thailand, Vietnam, Singapore and of course, Hong Kong.
-Its prices are incredibly reasonable, with trials for new customers starting at just $599 for 80 upper lash extensions or $699 for 100.
-You’ll need to be decisive because there’s more than 165 different combinations to choose from, so it’s worth bringing in photos of the look you’re hoping to achieve to let the technicians make recommendations.
+Blanc originated in Tokyo and now has a presence in Thailand, Vietnam, Singapore and, of course, Hong Kong.
+Its prices are incredibly reasonable, with trials for new customers starting at just $599 for 80 upper lash extensions, or $699 for 100.
+You’ll need to be decisive because there’s more than 165 different combinations to choose from.
+It’s worth bringing in photos of the look you’re hoping to achieve so that the technicians can help make recommendations.

-This is another Japanese beauty salon, whose therapists have experience working in London, New York and Shanghai.
-You’ll be able to choose your level of technician (expect to pay around $100 extra for a senior therapist), with upper lash extensions starting from $900 for 80 extensions or $1,100 for volume extensions.
-Carte Blanche has recently extended its weekday opening hours to 9pm, so it’s perfect for those who work late!
+This Japanese beauty salon boasts therapists who have had experience working in London, New York and Shanghai.
+Here, you’ll be able to choose your level of technician (expect to pay around $100 extra for a senior therapist), with upper lash extensions starting from $900 for 80 extensions or $1,100 for volume extensions.

-M&A first set up shop in the 852 in 2009 and has been expanding ever since.
-In that time it reckons it’s given more than 10,000 customers lash makeovers.
-It’s now got 5 branches across the city and uses several different types of extensions, including Korean-style single layer and Japanese-style multi-layer.
-Korean blink lashes cost $980, with super-light Japanese mink lashes costing $1,288.
+M&A first set up shop in the 852 in 2009, and has been expanding ever since.
+In that time, the salon has given more than 10,000 customers lash makeovers.
+There are now five branches across the city, with each salon offering several different types of extensions, including Korean-style single layer and Japanese-style multi-layer.
+Korean blink lashes cost $980, while super-light Japanese mink lashes come in at $1,288.

 Read more: The Best Spas In Hong Kong

-Editor’s Note: This article was originally written by Vivian Lee on 30, July 2018 and updated by Team Sassy on 9, September 2019.
+Editor’s Note: This article was originally written by Vivian Lee on 30, July 2018 and was most recently updated in September, 2020.